jebins/banGeocodeR/README.md

 # banGeocodeR

 ## Description
 banGeocodeR is an experimental R Shiny App allowing the geocoding of addresses in France.
-The app uses the [Base Adresse Nationale (BAN)](https://adresse.data.gouv.fr/), the offical french addresses database.
-It aims to provide two main features :
+The app uses the [Base Adresse Nationale (BAN)](https://adresse.data.gouv.fr/), the offical French address database.
+It provides two main features :

 ### CSV file geocoding
 * geocode a CSV formatted file containing addresses (< 8 Mo)
 * highlight possible errors and correct them
 * display the results on an interactive map
-* save the final table
+* export the geocoded table

 ### Live geocoding
-* geocode typed addresses
+* geocode addresses one by one
 * add them to a table
-* save the whole table
+* export the geocoded table

 The geocoding is **limited to Réunion** for the moment.

 ## Authors
-banGeocodeR is carried out by UMR Espace-Dev (IRD, Univ.
+banGeocodeR is carried out by [UMR Espace-Dev](LIEN) (IRD, Univ.
 Guyane, Univ.
 Montpellier, Univ.
-Réunion) in ESoR axis (Environment, Societies and Health Risks).
-It was initially developed for the needs of the FOSFORE research project coordinated by the Réunion Cancers Registry (Emmanuel Chirpaz) of the Hospital University Centre of Réunion (CHU Réunion).
+Réunion) in ESoR research group (Environment, Societies and Health Risks).
+It was initially developed for the needs of the FOSFORE research project coordinated by the Cancer Registry of Réunion (Emmanuel Chirpaz) at the Réunion hospital (CHU Réunion).

 * Design and developement : Jérémy Commins, French National Research Institute for Sustainable Development (IRD) - UMR Espace-Dev.
 * Design : Vincent Herbreteau, French National Research Institute for Sustainable Developmen (IRD) - UMR Espace-Dev.